 We can consider another example for better understanding:

-Mrs. Smith has another account which has $20,000 paying an annual rate of 11% compounded on a quarterly basis.
-Since January 1, 2017, the terms of the agreement have been renewed and the compounded interest is attributed twice a month.
-Mrs. Smith wants to compute the total value of the account on December 31, 2017?
+Mrs. Smith has another account that has $20,000 paying an annual rate of 11% compounded on a quarterly basisCompounded On A Quarterly BasisThe compounding quarterly formula depicts the total interest an investor can earn on investment or financial product if the interest is payable quarterly and reinvested in the scheme.
+It considers the principal amount, quarterly compounded rate of interest and the number of periods for computation..
+Since January 1, 2017, the terms of the agreement have been renewed, and the compounded interest is attributed twice a month.
+Does Mrs. Smith want to calculate the total value of the account on December 31, 2017?

 We firstly need to arrive at the opening balance as on January 1, 2017: